MERKLE

 Senior Project Manager

-Seasoned project manager with 8+ years of experience leading digital analytics initiatives for enterprise clients.
-Known for a structured and strategic approach to managing programs with multiple workstreams and stakeholders.
-Consistently applies best practices while delivering against project KPIs, timelines, and budgets.
-Industry experience includes Bridgestone, Amgen, AbbVie, Intel, Suncor, Feeding America, Universal Music Group, and Walmart eCommerce.
+Shennie is a seasoned project manager with 8+ years of experience leading digital analytics initiatives for enterprise clients.
+She has worked across a range of industries, managing projects of varying complexity and scale.
+Shennie is known for her structured and strategic approach to managing programs with multiple workstreams and stakeholders.
+She consistently applies best practices while delivering against project KPIs, timelines, and budgets.
+Passionate about her work, Shennie is committed to supporting her teams, building strong client partnerships, and delivering results that create meaningful, lasting impact.

 MN